binarypatrick/binarypatrick.github.io/_posts/2023-01-01-lxc-docker-setup.md

 ## CT Configuration

-First make sure your container is running in privledged mode and nested is enabled in Options > Features
+First make sure your container is running in privileged mode and nested is enabled in Options > Features

 ![features](/assets/img/lxc-docker-setup-1.png)